GLOBAL MARKETS-Shares dogged by oil weakness; Treasury yield curve flattens

 By Sam Forgione

-NEW YORK, June 21 (Reuters) - Declines in financial and energy shares weighed on U.S. and European equity markets on Wednesday, with U.S. crude prices touching 10-month lows, while the U.S. Treasury yield curve hit the flattest in nearly a decade.
+NEW YORK, June 21 (Reuters) - Declines in financial and energy shares weighed on U.S. and European equity markets on Wednesday, while the U.S. Treasury yield curve hit the narrowest in nearly a decade as investors evaluated hawkish Federal Reserve policy and deteriorating inflation measures.

-Flattening in the yield curve, or the narrowing in the difference between short- and long-term yields, can weigh on banks' profitability

-A drop in U.S. crude prices to a 10-month low of $42.05 per barrel and a decline in benchmark Brent crude to a seven-month low of $44.35 per barrel pressured energy shares on nagging fears about global oversupply.

-The U.S. Nasdaq Composite bucked the trend of weaker equity indexes, rising on gains in biotechnology stocks.
+A drop in oil prices to near seven-month lows also put pressure on energy shares as investors discounted evidence that major producers are sticking to a deal to cut output.
+The U.S. Nasdaq Composite bucked the trend, rising on gains in biotechnology stocks.

 "Oil has perhaps tempered some sentiment near-term," said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management in Minneapolis.
 "If oil falls below $40, one would see pressure on overall earnings, not just the energy sector."